Velro/velro.github.io/_posts/2015-08-4-transform-hierarchy-decomposition.markdown

 I decided the best way to do this was to create separate lists for each depth level.

-We'll name our class EnumeratedDestroy.
+We'll name our class 'EnumeratedDestroy'.

 To start, here’s how we declare a generic list of type `GameObject`.
 This list will eventually contain all of our objects in the order we want.